Educational Requirements

 -

-- Film schools and employers often require a portfolio of your work.
-This may include short film scripts, screenplays, or even storyboards.
+- Portfolio Review: Institutes and employers often require a portfolio of your writing samples, including scripts, short stories, or screenplays.

 Pros And Cons